kubernetes/enhancements/keps/sig-api-machinery/2161-apiserver-default-labels/README.md

     heartbeats, leader election, etc.)

 * **Will enabling / using this feature result in introducing new API types?**
-  Describe them, providing:
-  - API type
-  - Supported number of objects per cluster
-  - Supported number of objects per namespace (for namespace-scoped objects)

-* **Will enabling / using this feature result in any new calls to the cloud provider?**
+* **Will enabling / using this feature result in any new calls to the cloud provider?**: No

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**
   Describe them, providing:
-  - API type(s):
+  - API type(s): Namespace
-  - Estimated increase in size: (e.g., new annotation of size 32B)
+  - Estimated increase in size: New label with the same size of the namespace name
-  - Estimated amount of new objects: (e.g., new Object X for every existing Pod)
+  - Estimated amount of new objects: N/A

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**